aggrezzorhsdj/bookmag/README.md

 # BookMag
-This is a test project for web application for working book store.
+This is a test project for web application for working book store using Angular.